 So that is my first concern: the downplaying of a biblical theology of suffering that would help people so much prepare for what necessarily must come in this life.

 2. Prosperity theology reduces the gospel to earthly gain.

 And the second thing is the prosperity gospel reduces the glorious gospel to earthly betterment.
 The dominant gift of the gospel in the New Testament is not earthly betterment.
 The dominant gift is the joy of reconciliation with God and eternal joys at his right hand forever through Jesus Christ (Psalm 16:11).
 Whether life in this age goes better here on earth is quite secondary to the New Testament way of looking at things.

-And the third problem that I see is that prosperity teachers distort the ground of our salvation by putting the emphasis on whether we can produce the kind of faith that gets hailed and gets rich rather than putting it on the glorious work of Christ in dying and rising to bear the guilt of our sin and propitiate the wrath of God.
+And the third problem that I see is that prosperity teachers distort the ground of our salvation by putting the emphasis on whether we can produce the kind of faith that gets healed and gets rich, rather than putting it on the glorious work of Christ in dying and rising to bear the guilt of our sin and propitiate the wrath of God.

 So what I would suggest to Kai as he considers talking to his family about this is:

-Seventh: The last thing I would say to Kai is pray that God would give them eyes to see that there is great joy in suffering now and there will be great joy in prosperity at Christ’s coming.
+7. The last thing I would say to Kai is pray that God would give them eyes to see that there is great joy in suffering now, and there will be great joy in prosperity at Christ’s coming.
 “Rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed” (1 Peter 4:13).